marcov64/Lsd/Readme.txt

 AUTOMATION ACCESS:

 LSD needs to control external programs to automate operation.
-The first time it needs automation access, a macOS (10.14+) popup will request the user to allow it, please click on OK.
+The first time it needs automation access, a macOS (10.14+) pop-up will request the user to allow it, please click on OK.
 If user denies automation access once, macOS will not ask again for authorization and will silently block all further LSD operations, curtailing LSD capabilities and preventing some operations.
 To force the system to ask again for authorization (all programs) please use the following command on the Terminal:

  tccutil reset AppleEvents